-Accommodate the movement of freight goods and traffic. services, truck delivery access and operations, solid waste collection, and emergency response vehicles on private development sites, and out of the public right-of-way, where possible.
+Accommodate the movement of freight goods and services, truck delivery access and operations, solid waste collection, and emergency response vehicles on private development sites, and out of the public right-of-way.

-Encourage use of mobility options downtown, such as: transit, biking, walking, mobility share, transportation carts, pedicabs and horse-drawn carriages, particularly during special events.
+Encourage use of mobility options downtown, such as: transit, biking, walking, mobility share, and pedicabs, particularly during special events.